Is financial independence new slang for an old and overlooked psychological theory?

 I was punished by me

-Dabrowski was a contemporary of Maslow's and his theory was developed around the same time.
-However, it didn't become as popular throughout history for a variety of reasons I'll go into later in this series.
+To begin with, Dabrowski was a contemporary of Abraham Maslow.
+His theory was developed around the same time.
+However, it didn't become as popular throughout history for a variety of reasons discussed in the final post of this eight-part series.

 Most of all, I hope you experience art, music, and other forms of creativity as allies assisting you with the challenge of developing a self-chosen and self-aware personality that contributes to the world.

 Before diving deep into the theory, I suggest you check out this short video for an overview.
 Also, in order to understand the theory thoroughly, we have to tackle some frequently used key vocabulary.

 1. Positive Maladjustment

 Are you rejecting societal expectations and paths laid out for you?
 Are you pausing to think very critically about your real options?
 Are you arguing in your head with anyone who says “it’s just what people do” or possibly “it’s the way it has always been done” even though you're not the argumentative type?
 Are you breaking down every choice in your life (from your friends to your peanut butter) in order to consciously set out on a mission where high values and high standards matter (even at the risk of social isolation, rejection, or misunderstandings)?